Curator | Writer | Researcher

 European Cinema after the Berlin Wall (Hackney Picturehouse): an illustrated talk and discussion, held in November 2014, with support from Lucy Orr.

 On the Edge (Tate Modern): a six-week course on precariousness, balance and marginality, held in June and July 2014.
 Created and taught with Lucy Scholes, and featuring a guest contribution from Adam Kaasa.
-Full course outline available here.
+Full course outline here.

 The Apathy Complex (Tate Modern): a six-week course, held in March and April 2012, examining apathy and its relationship to notions of participation, boredom, repetition and rebellion.
 Created and taught with Lucy Scholes, and featuring a guest contribution from Asad Raza.
-Full course outline available here.
+Full course outline here.

 Hidden (Tate Modern): a six-week course exploring notions of concealment, containment and transparency, held in March and April 2011.
 Created and taught with Lucy Scholes.
-Full course outline available here.
+Full course outline here.

 Projecting Desire: Sex, Psychoanalysis and Cinema (Tate Modern): a six-week course tracing thematic and theoretical links in the work of Freud, Schnitzler and Kubrick, held in June and July 2010.
 Created and taught with Lucy Scholes, organised in association with the Stanley Kubrick Archive at the University of the Arts London, and featuring contributions from Richard Daniels, Jan Harlan and Katharina Kubrick.
-Full course outline available here.
+Full course outline here.